boninom-marce/gbif_demo_workflow/demo/README.md

 ## Notes

-- This demo uses a small set of example files for clarity and reproducibility.
+- This demo uses audio files for clarity, but the workflow is designed to handle other types of environmental data such as sensor CSVs, camera trap images, or video.
 - Real deployments would use larger volumes of data and more detailed metadata.
 - The scripts are intended as **illustrative examples**, not production-ready tools.
 - URLs for associated media are placeholders (`https://demo.org/media/{file_name}`) and can be replaced with Zenodo/Wikimedia Commons links in real datasets.